-I will call a system autonymic just in case it is capable of using a name for itself in a causally connected way.
-Just using a name that refers to itself doesn't make a system autonymic, even if that use affects the system in some way.
+I will call a system autonymic just in case it is capable of using a name for itself in an appropriately causally connected way.
+Just using a name that refers to itself does not make a system autonymic, even if that use affects the system in some way.
 What matters is that the name connect up, for the system, with its underlying, grounded, indexical architecture.
 To see this, imagine an expert system designed to diagnose possible hardware faults based on statistical analyses of reports of recoverable errors.
 Such a system might be given the data on its own recoverable errors, filed under a name known by its users to refer to it.
 The system's running this particular data set, furthermore, might eventually affect its very own existence (leading to board replacement, say).
-Even so, the system's behaviour wouldn't be any different in this case: it would yield up its conclusions entirely unaffected by the self-referential character of this externally provided name.
-When a system or agent reponds differentially, however - as for example do most electronic mail systems, which recognise and deal specially with messages addressed to their own users, forwarding other messages along to neighbouring machines - it will merit the label.
+Even so, the system's behaviour in this case would not be any different from its behaviour in any other; it would yield up its conclusions entirely unaffected by the self-referential character of this externally provided name.
+When systems or agents respond differentially, however as for example do most electronic mail systems, which recognise and deal specially with messages addressed to their own users, forwarding other messages along to neighbouring machines-they will merit the autonymical label.

 As we have already seen, two ingredients are required for autonymy.
-The first is a mechanism to convert K-ary impressions (of N-ary relations) to K+1-ary impressions.
-For example, from the 0-ary HUNGRY! and unary RIGHT(SOMEONE), we need to produce HUNGRY(\), and RIGHT(SOMEONE,\).
-Second, we need a term, or name, to use so that the new, more explicit, version has the same content as the prior, implicit version.
-This is required because, on the story we're telling, it is this particular explicit version that, in virtue of being directly connected to the perceptual and action-engendering version, gives any more general versions their semantic integrity.
+The first is a mechanism to convert between k-ary and k+1-ary impressions of n-ary relations.10 For example, from the 0ary HUNGRY! and unary RIGHT(SOMEONE), we need to produce HUNGRY(), and RIGHT(SOMEONE,).
+Second, we need a term or name to use so that the new, more explicit, version has the same content as the prior, implicit version.
+This is required because, on the story we are telling, it is this particular explicit version that, in virtue of being connected, through the processes of causal connection, to the implicit perceptual and action-engendering version, gives any more general explicit versions their semantic integrity.

 As the mail example suggests, something like a unique identifier can play this role.
-This is common in computational cases: designers of autonymic systems typically provide a way in which each system, though initially cast from the same mold, can be individually modified to react to its own unique name before being brought into service (a chore the system operators would do in "initialising" the system).
-As Perry suggests, however, this isn't efficient: it requires that each system be structured somewhat differently.
-What is distinctive about the pronoun 'I', in contrast, is that it gives exactly (type-)identical systems a way of explicitly referring to themselves.
-'I', in other words, is an indexical term allowing explicit, but self-relative (hence efficient) self-reference.
-It doesn't on its own help a system to escape from its indexicality, but, because it makes that indexicality explicit, it is the minimal step away from fully implicit indexicality.
+This is common in computational cases: designers of autonymic systems typically provide a way in which each system, though initially cast from the same mold, can be individually modified to react to its own unique name before being brought into service (a chore the system operators would do in "initializing" the system).
+As Perry suggests, however, this is not efficient: it requires that each system be structured somewhat differently.
+What is distinctive about the pronoun 'I', in contrast, is